kemichai/rfmpy/docs/index.rst

 ===================================================
 ``rfmpy`` is a set of Python scripts for 1) calculating receiver functions (RF) and 2) performing time to depth, in a 3D spherical coordinate system.

-The codes are actively developed on GitHub (https://github.com/kemichai/rfmpy) and were used for producing the results for the manuscript draft entitled "Moho depths beneath the European Alps: a homogeneously processed map and receiver functions database" to be submitted to Earth System Science Data (ESSD).
+The codes are actively developed on `GitHub <https://github.com/kemichai/rfmpy/>`_ and were used for producing the results for the manuscript draft entitled **"Moho depths beneath the European Alps:a homogeneously processed map and receiver functions database"** to be submitted to *Earth System Science Data (ESSD)*.

 --------------